A. Hannah's prayer.

 So he said to them, "Why do you do such things?
 For I hear of your evil dealings from all the people.
 "No, my sons!
 For it is not a good report that I hear.
 You make the Lord's people transgress.
 "If one man sins against another, God will judge him.
 But if a man sins against the Lord, who will intercede for him?"
 Nevertheless they did not heed the voice of their father, because the Lord desired to kill them.
 And the child Samuel grew in stature, and in favor both with the Lord and men.

 i.
 Eli did about the worst thing a parent can do in trying to correct their children: just talk.
-All he did was whine about what they were doing wrong, but he never took the necessary actions to correct the problem.
+All he did was whine about what they did wrong, but he never took the necessary actions to correct the problem.
 Parents would be better off to yell less, lecture less, and to take sensible action more often, letting the children see the consequences for their disobedience.

 ii.
 Writing from the 17th century, John Trapp advises Eli on what he should have said: "Draw near hither, ye sons of the sorceress, the seed of the adulterer and the whore . . . ye degenerate brood and sons of Belial, and not of Eli; ye brats of fathomless perdition . . .
-It is stark stinking naught that I hear, and woe is me that I yet live to hear it; it had been better that I had died long since, or that you had been buried alive, than this to live and stink above the ground.”
-That’s a lecture from dad!
+It is stark stinking naught that I hear, and woe is me that I yet live to hear it; it had been better that I had died long since, or that you had been buried alive, than this to live and stink above the ground."

 b.
 You make the Lord's people to transgress: Again, this was the great sin of Eli's sons.
 It was bad enough that they stole and indulged their own lusts; but they also, by their corrupt behavior, made people hate to worship God with their offerings at the tabernacle (1 Samuel 2:17), and they led women worshippers into sexual immorality.

-i.
-Fortunately, 1 John 2:1 answer’s Eli's question: And if anyone sins, we have an Advocate with the Father, Jesus Christ the righteous.
-Praise God, there is some to intercede for us when we sin against the Lord!
+c.
+If one man sins against another, God will judge him.
+But if a man sins against the Lord, who will intercede for him?
+Fortunately, 1 John 2:1 answers Eli's question: And if anyone sins, we have an Advocate with the Father, Jesus Christ the righteous.
+We thank God that there is someone to intercede for us when we sin against the Lord.

 e.
 And the child Samuel grew in stature, and in favor both with the Lord and men: What a contrast to the wickedness of Eli's sons!
-This shows that although Eli was far from a perfect father, he was not a chronically bad father, because he essentially fathered Samuel and Samuel grew up to be a godly man.
+This shows that although Eli was far from a perfect father, he was not a chronically bad father, because he essentially fathered Samuel and he grew up to be a godly man.

 C. The announcement of God's judgment against Eli's house.

-1. (27-33) An unknown man of God pronounces judgment to Eli: his family will be cut off from the office of High Priest.
+1. (27-33) An unknown man of God pronounces judgment to Eli: his family will be cut off from the office of high priest.

 Then a man of God came to Eli and said to him, "Thus says the Lord: 'Did I not clearly reveal Myself to the house of your father when they were in Egypt in Pharaoh's house?
 Did I not choose him out of all the tribes of Israel to be My priest, to offer upon My altar, to burn incense, and to wear an ephod before Me?
 And did I not give to the house of your father all the offerings of the children of Israel made by fire?
 Why do you kick at My sacrifice and My offering which I have commanded in My dwelling place, and honor your sons more than Me, to make yourselves fat with the best of all the offerings of Israel My people?'
 Therefore the Lord God of Israel says: 'I said indeed that your house and the house of your father would walk before Me forever.'
 But now the Lord says: 'Far be it from Me; for those who honor Me I will honor, and those who despise Me shall be lightly esteemed.
-‘Behold, the days are coming that I will cut off your arm and the arm of your father's house, so that there will not be an old man in your house.
-‘And you will see an enemy in My dwelling place, despite all the good which God does for Israel.
+Behold, the days are coming that I will cut off your arm and the arm of your father's house, so that there will not be an old man in your house.
+And you will see an enemy in My dwelling place, despite all the good which God does for Israel.
 And there shall not be an old man in your house forever.
-‘But any of your men whom I do not cut off from My altar shall consume your eyes and grieve your heart.
-And all the descendants of your house shall die in the flower of their age.’”
+But any of your men whom I do not cut off from My altar shall consume your eyes and grieve your heart.
+And all the descendants of your house shall die in the flower of their age.' "

 b.
 Did I not clearly reveal Myself to the house of your father: The father referred to is Aaron, who was the first High Priest.
 Since the High Priesthood was a hereditary office, Eli was a descendant of Aaron, whom God had revealed Himself to.